ranitdey/Expense-Approval-System-FrontEnd/README.md

 ```
     npm start
 ```
-This will start the servr at http://localhost:3000
+This will start the server at http://localhost:3000

 ### Live Demo: http://35.226.21.203:5000/events